How are Braces Put On?

 - Other issues – This will cover everything that is not detailed above.

 This is one of the most important stages as you will be able to give a full medical history and make sure that the orthodontist is aware of exactly what is going on.
 They will need to know what the issue is as they don’t want to make it any worse and as well as what they can see, they need to understand how you feel, especially, if there is any pain.

 It is not only the teeth that need to be x-rayed, but all of the mouth.
 If there is not a clear picture of the whole area, the orthodontist will be at a disadvantage as they will not know where everything is placed.
 If they do not know where it is placed, there is no way that they will be able to move it and get it to the position it should be in.
 They will have to include internal and external x-rays and ensure that every single tooth is included.
 If anything is missed, it could mean that a lot of time is lost trying to fix it, and sometimes the final outcome will be substandard if the person involved cannot say how are braces put on?

 Another thing that can be found is the position of any impacted teeth – if any of them actually exist.
 If any are found, they will have to be treated and this will give the orthodontist another issue to deal with and another plan that must be set in place.
-Just because a tooth is set one way above the jaw line, it can be very different underneath, a little like a duck swimming – they glide gently and effortlessly across the water, seemingly the height of calm, but underneath the water, the legs are frantically working as fast as they can.
+Just because a tooth is set one way above the jaw line, it can be very different underneath, a little like a duck swimming – they glide gently and effortlessly across the water, but underneath the water, the legs are frantically working as fast as they can.
 A tooth may be straight and seemingly no problem from what can be seen, yet underneath the roots are in an awful position.
 It can also work the other way – a tooth that the orthodontist believes there will be problems dealing with, may have roots that are not an issue at all.

 TEETH TO BE TAKEN OUT